 We independently assure our greenhouse gas emissions against the international standard ISO 14064-3 greenhouse gas assurance protocol.
-The verification of our 2018/19 GHG emissions can be found here.
+Read the verification of our 2019/20 Greenhouse Gas Emissions.

-We know that by working together and sharing resources, National Grid can help deliver a cleaner, greener Britain.
-We are also focused on reducing our own carbon footprint.
+We know that by working together and sharing resources, National Grid can enable a fair and affordable transition to a clean energy economy, and reduce our own emissions.

 We consider climate change risks and opportunities in terms of physical and transition risks.
-Reports concerning our UK operations under the 2008 Climate Change Act were released in 2010, again in 2016 and will be updated in 2021.
-National Grid has also committed to implementing the recommendations of Financial Stability Board Task Force on Climate-related Financial Disclosures (TCFD) in full and our disclosure is available in our 2019/20 Annual Report on pages 57 to 62.
+Our third disclosure against the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) in full and our disclosure is available in our 2019/20 Annual Report on pages 57 to 62.

 Our Scope 1 and 2 greenhouse gas emissions are reported in line with the WRI/WBCSD Greenhouse Gas Protocol Corporate Standard for all six Kyoto gases and using the operational control approach for emissions accounting.
 These Scope 1 and 2 emissions are independently assured against the international standard ISO14064-3 Greenhouse Gas Assurance Protocol.

-Significant changes to our procurement of goods and services and other Scope 3 emissions can be attributed to modifications in the emissions factor used, as well as further improvements to collection of Scope 3 data.
-Our historic data has not been re-baselined to reflect this.
+Changes to some Scope 3 emissions can be attributed to modifications in the emissions factor used, as well as further improvements to collection of Scope 3 data.
+Our historic data has not been re-baselined to reflect these changes.

-Most of our Scope 3 emissions are emitted from two key business activities.
-The sale of Gas and Electricity to customers in the US (84.5%) and the purchase of goods and services (15.4%).
-Business travel, employee commuting and waste in comparison account for 0.1%.
+Most of our Scope 3 emissions are emitted from two key business activities - the sale of gas and electricity to customers in the US (82%) and the purchase of goods and services (18%).
+Business travel, employee commuting and waste in comparison account for 0.3%.

-In the US, our reported emissions associated with customers may rise as our customer base increases.
-However, our energy efficiency programmes are making a real difference in helping our customers reduce their energy use.
-The American Council for an Energy-Efficient Economy (ACEEE) scored all three states that we operate in among the top six for energy efficiency, with Massachusetts ranked at number one.
+In the US, our energy efficiency programmes are making a real difference in helping our customers reduce their energy use.
+The American Council for an Energy-Efficient Economy (ACEEE) scored all three states that we operate in among the top five for energy efficiency, with Massachusetts ranked at number one.

-Sulphur hexafluoride (SF6) is a greenhouse gas – one tonne is equivalent to approximately 22,800 tonnes of carbon dioxide.
+However, SF6 is a greenhouse gas – one tonne is equivalent to approximately 22,800 tonnes of carbon dioxide.
 It does leak in very small volumes from our assets.
 Therefore, we’re exploring new initiatives and SF6 alternatives that will facilitate a net zero transmission system.

 Our energy use is primarily gas and oil consumption in our US generation facilities.